-It is from this particular Canadian vantage point that I propose to explore the transdisciplinary and translingual challenges for WAC/WID.
-While each national and regional context of education faces unique exigencies, it is my hope that the arguments and strategies I offer from a Canadian perspective will resonate with scholars and educators in other contexts as well.
-First, I briefly situate bi- and multilingual WID needs and practices in Canadian postsecondary institutions within the country's broader demographic and legal contexts.
+While delving into such complexity is beyond the scope of this chapter, it is useful to bear it in mind as a backdrop for understanding the case I make here for redefining curricular arrangements in WAC/WID instruction to better support academic literacy development in more than one language.
+Therefore, in this chapter, I first elaborate on this backdrop to the extent that it helps to situate the demands and practices of bi- and multilingual disciplinary writing in Canadian postsecondary institutions within the country's broader demographic and legal contexts.
 I then illustrate the challenges of bilingual English-French WID in a particular institutional context by means of a case study, followed by the description of a pedagogical initiative I recently had the opportunity to develop in order to provide instructional support for bilingual WAC/WID development.
-These two specific examples will help to anchor a more theoretical discussion
+These two specific examples will help to anchor a more theoretical discussion on how the biliteracy and translanguaging approach to WAC/WID that I propose here may relate and contribute to a translingual and transnational perspective on the teaching of academic writing.